 Google My Business is a platform that allows businesses to clearly establish their identity and help customers get a sense of who they are.
-Perhaps even more importantly, Google My Business plays a major role in improving your business’s SEO and ensuring that Google is showing your listing to the right users.
+Google My Business also plays a major role in improving your business’s SEO and ensuring that Google is showing your listing to the right users.

-These six tactics will give your Google My Business profile the lift it needs to effectively improve your SEO and promote your company.
+The tactics below will give your GMB profile the lift it needs to effectively improve your local SEO.